-Perspectives from above and beneath my umbrella
+Perspectives from under my umbrella and beyond

 I just LOVE this time of year and my allergy suffering is worth moments like those captured in the photo!

 It still strikes me as strange to see all this glory in streets.Living in the country, I feel these trees belong to gardens :-)

 I've always loved those streets in Kits with the overhanging trees.
 I'd love to live there.There's an area in Medicine Hat with grand old houses and overhanging trees.
 When we were living in an apartment on the big bald prairie, Dick would take me to those shady streets to cheer me up when I got homesick for The Wet Coast.Luv — KKay, Alberta, CanadaAn Unfittie's Guide to Adventurous Travel